Unity-Technologies/EntityComponentSystemSamples/Dots101/ContentManagement101/README.md

    Add the desired subscenes and set their `Content Source` parameter to **Remote**, keeping it selected in the Editor.
 3. **Build content catalog:**
    Open the menu `Assets > Publish > Publish Catalog from a WeakSceneListScriptableObject` and build the content.

+4. **Target the remote content catalog:**
+   In the project, the script [`Assets/2.
+WeakSceneLoading/LoadingRemoteCatalogSystem.cs`] initializes the content according to the parameters.<br>
+   Please review it carefully [LoadingRemoteCatalogSystem](Assets/2.%20WeakSceneLoading/LoadingRemoteCatalogSystem.cs) to check how to use it.

 ---